 A few days ago, Monkey was doing her math (we use Horizon for her textbook) and feeling overwhelmed.
 She told me she didn’t think it was important for her to learn math because she wants to be a “baby doctor” when she grows up.

-I told her that doctors have to use math all the time or else they kill people. 🙂 We discussed how important math is in all career paths and why it is important to master the basics before learning more advanced skills.
+I told her that doctors have to use math all the time or else they kill people. 🙂 We discussed how important math is in all career paths and why it is important to master the basics before learning more advanced skills, which we love doing through STEM activities.

 When Monkey starts to question the purpose for math, we break out the living math activities.